top of page

 I'd just like a house, please.

 One of the key economic pressures faced by millennials is the burden of not being able to afford to pursue life goals, such as homeownership or starting a family.
-The weight of these financial obligations can contribute to feelings of anxiety and uncertainty about their future.
-It feels like the cost of living is constantly rising making hitting any of these life milestones much more difficult.
+The weight of these financial anxieties can contribute to feelings of uncertainty.
+It feels like the cost of living is constantly rising, causing delayed milestones.

 Just a decent job then?